Dry January podcast special: How to change your drinking

 That is what our courses are designed for.
 They’re structured in 31 lessons.
 You could take them a lesson a day over the course of a month (like Dry January).
 But we know from experience that many people take longer, and that’s fine.
 We’re interested in change that works for you in the long-term.

 The other thing that we do which is really important is access to a supportive community that goes alongside them.
-So everyone who signs up to How to Drink Mindfully or How to Stop Drinking gets to join our private Slack community.
+So everyone who signs up to How to Drink Mindfully or How to Stop Drinking gets to join our private group on Telegram.
 You get to share your experience as you’re going along.
 That is so important.

 If you’re going to choose a Club Soda course, it comes with a community of people.
 They motivate you.
 They keep you going.
 They help you solve problems.
 And that gets you a better result in the long-term.Dru Jaeger